 Fractals

-For more information, visit the Wikipedia entry on Fractals.
+For more information, see the Fractal Wikipedia page.

-For more information, visit the Wikipedia entry on Fractals.
+For more information, see the Fractal Wikipedia page.

 Children